Overview

 Summary AI

 S. CON.
 RES.
-2 establishes the procedure for counting the electoral votes for the President and Vice President of the United States on January 6, 2025.
-The resolution directs that both Houses of Congress will convene in the Hall of the House of Representatives, where appointed tellers will read and list the electoral votes from each state in alphabetical order.
-The President of the Senate will then announce the results, which will be recorded in the journals of both Houses as the official declaration of the election winners.
+2 provides for a joint meeting of Congress on January 6, 2025, to count the electoral votes for President and Vice President of the United States.
+The resolution specifies that the meeting will be held in the Hall of the House of Representatives and that the President of the Senate will preside over it.
+Tellers appointed from the Senate and the House of Representatives will handle the electoral certificates, which will be read, listed, and counted according to the law.
+The President of the Senate will announce the results, which will be recorded in the journals of both Houses.

 Published